 All shooters also must fill out a Medical Form and Code of Conduct form.

 Certified Coaches and adult leaders are instrumental in delivering S.A.F.E.
-Programs on both the county and state level.
+Programs on both the county and state levels.
 If you are interested in becoming a certified coach and volunteer for your local 4-H program, contact your local county Extension office.
 To become a certified coach, you must:

 Meet the volunteer screening requirements of the University of Georgia which includes filling out an application with the local county office, submitting references and undergoing a background check conducted by the University.

 Volunteers must also complete Chaperone Training if they plan to be the leader of a group or accompany youth on overnight trips.
-Chaperone Training is completed during the State SAFE Certified Coaches trainings.
+Chaperone Training is completed during the State SAFE Certified Coaches training.

 To lead SAFE (Shooting Sports Programs) leaders must attend a Certified Coaches Training.
 These are held three times a year at Rock Eagle 4-H Center (Friday Evening-Sunday Morning).
-Interested adult leaders that would like to work with SAFE programs are registered for the state level trainings through their county offices.
+Interested adult leaders that would like to work with SAFE programs are registered for the state-level training through their county offices.
 Training courses will be offered

 2020 BB Team

-Our BB Team will be accepting new members in early January.
-There is a mandatory parent/student meeting at the 4-H Office in January.
-We will be shooting every Tuesday night from 5:00 - 7:00pm.
+Our BB Team will be accepting new members in January.
+Currently, we shoot every Friday night from 4:00 to 6:00 pm.
 You MUST use our guns.
-Boys and Girls are both welome to shoot with us.
-The first commpetition will probably be in April.
-The State Tournament will follow in early May.
+Boys and Girls are both welcome to shoot with us.
+The first competition will be on April 4 in Walton County.
+The State Tournament will be held on April 25.
 Spaces are very limited.
 This is free, but you will need to purchase your own safety glasses.
 For more information call Andy at 706-754-2318.